School Highlights

 What is the acceptance rate of Reinhardt University?

-The acceptance rate of Reinhardt University is 99%, which is higher than the state average of 79%.
+The acceptance rate of Reinhardt University is 70%, which is lower than the state average of 75%.

 What is Reinhardt University's ranking?

-Reinhardt University ranks among the top 20% of community college in Georgia for: Percent of students receiving financial aid and Highest graduate earnings (10 years post graduation).
+Reinhardt University ranks among the top 20% of community college in Georgia for: Percent of students receiving financial aid.

 Recent Articles